Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Interpretative analysis

-Another term in the repertoire is “Band”, an English noun derived from the French “bande”, a mark of identification indicating membership to an organised group of people.
+Another term in this repertoire is “Band”, an English noun derived from the French “bande”, historically denoting membership in an organized group.
 In the music field, it indicates a group of musicians, e.g., jazz band, a small-sized orchestral ensemble performing jazz music.
 It is worth mentioning that during the interviews, the participants mentioned the term “band” and not its Italian translation “banda (musicale)”.
-In this repertoire opened by the word “English", we perceive the choice of using such words as pointing to a mythical dimension of music \citep{church2019}.
-In fact, to describe a group of people making music together an English term is borrowed, even if the band does not necessarily have originated from the UK or USA.
+In this repertoire, which opens with “English”, the choice of such terms appears to evoke a mythical dimension of American music \citep{church2019}.
+In fact, to describe a group of people making music together an English term is borrowed, even if the band does not necessarily originate from the UK or USA.

-The last word of the repertoire, “Singer-songwriter”, in Italian “Cantautorato”, is a term introduced in Italy in the ‘60 to denote singers in the realm of popular music who also authored the lyrics of the songs they perform \citep{Santoro2002}.
+The final word of this repertoire, “Singer-songwriter” (Italian: “Cantautore”), is a term introduced in Italy in the 1960s to denote popular music performers who also wrote the lyrics for their songs \citep{Santoro2002}.
 This designation emerged to categorise a distinct local musical genre.
 In the context of our inquiry into Italian music, it pertains specifically to Italian singer-songwriters, thus bearing significance in relation to the native language of our interviewees and connoting a sense of cultural affiliation.

+While cultural and linguistic differences readily emerge in participants’ narratives, questions remain regarding how they engage with other dimensions of representation.
+We now turn to the fourth repertoire, in which the theme of representativeness, explicitly raised in our stimulus question, emerges in relation to gender, though in terms markedly different from the cultural distinctions just discussed.

-\subsection{Cultural Repertoire 4: Exploring Differences in Gender Representativeness}
+\subsection{Cultural Repertoire 4: exploring differences in gender representativeness}